englhardt/SVDD.jl/README.md

 > Holger Trittenbach, Adrian Englhardt, Klemens Böhm, "An overview and a benchmark of active learning for outlier detection with one-class classifiers", DOI: [10.1016/j.eswa.2020.114372](https://doi.org/10.1016/j.eswa.2020.114372), Expert Systems with Applications, 2021.

 ## Installation
-This package works with Julia 1.0 or newer (latest tested version is 1.5).
+This package works with Julia 1.0 or newer.
 This package is not registered yet.
 Please use the following command to add the package with Pkg3.
 ```Julia
 using Pkg